 Emery has given DJing and music production workshops at the Detroit Institute of Music Education, Charles H. Wright Museum of African American History, Motor City Street Dance Academy, Dilla Youth Day, Detroit Electronic Music Conference, Teachers College-Columbia University, City College of New York, and many public schools.
 With partnerships by Ableton and Koala Sampler, he regularly organizes hip-hop and electronic music producers, sound designers, and DJs for intergenerational collaboration in public settings.

-Emery uses these aural sensibilities and skills for experimental sense making in scholarship and teaching:
+Emery uses these aural sensibilities and skills for scholarly communication and experimentation:

 He is credited for turntablist cuts/scratches on hip-hop albums: